 - Do you see true value in this conference for your investment of money?

-- Is your portfolio of written material—book proposal, novel manuscript, children's book pages—ready to be sent out?
+- Is your latest written material—book proposal, novel manuscript, or children's book pages—ready to be reviewed by others?

-- Are your self-marketing materials — website, business cards – in good enough shape that if an editor or agent looks you up, you are putting your most professional writer self forward?
+- Are your marketing materials (website, business cards) in good enough shape that if an editor or agent looks you up, you are putting your most professional writer self forward?

 - Do you have the time to responsibly follow up with the contacts you will be making?

-Or —be honest with yourself — would the time and energy be better spent actually writing and having something to show for the next conference?
+- Would your time and energy honestly be better spent actually writing and having something to show for the next conference?